rbtr/pachinko/README.md

 processors: {}
 ```

-the full, current list of options is available by running `./pachinko config` on the commandline.
+the full, current list of options is available by running `./pachinko genconf` on the commandline.
 the core pachinko options are:

 | option | inputs | usage |